alexisMarceau1/CreditRisk_solution/README.md

 ### **5. Custom Cost Function**
 A custom cost function was created to prioritize reducing **False Negatives (FN)** over **False Positives (FP)**, reflecting the business's financial priorities.

-#### What is a False Negative (FN)?
+#### Definitions:
-- **False Negative**: The model predicts a client will repay their loan (low risk), but they default (high risk).
+- **False Negative (FN)**: The model predicts a client will repay their loan (low risk), but they default (high risk).
-- **Impact**: Leads to direct financial loss since the loan principal is not repaid.
+  - **Impact**: Leads to direct financial loss, as the loan principal is not repaid.
+- **False Positive (FP)**: The model predicts a client will default (high risk), but they actually repay (low risk).
+  - **Impact**: Results in missed revenue, as creditworthy clients are wrongly denied loans.

+#### Why Prioritize FNs?
-- **Why Prioritize FNs?**: False Negatives are more costly than False Positives, as they result in actual losses, while False Positives only represent missed revenue opportunities.
+False Negatives are more costly than False Positives because they lead to direct financial losses, while False Positives only represent missed revenue opportunities.
+Reducing FNs ensures better risk management and minimizes losses.

 #### Optimization Strategy:
 - Used **Bayesian Optimization** (HyperOpt) with a custom cost function that heavily penalizes False Negatives.